Miranda v. Arizona (1966): Supreme Court Case That Created the Miranda Warning

 The 1966 Supreme Court case Miranda v.
 Arizona fundamentally reshaped the U.S. criminal justice system by establishing the “Miranda Rights.”
-This landmark ruling ensured that individuals taken into police custody are informed of their constitutional rights, particularly the right to remain silent and the right to an attorney.
-The decision emphasized the importance of protecting the Fifth Amendment right against self-incrimination and the Sixth Amendment right to legal counsel.
-This article explores the background, arguments, and lasting impact of Miranda v.
-Arizona on law enforcement practices and individual rights.
+This landmark ruling ensured that individuals taken into police custody are informed of their constitutional protections—particularly the right to remain silent and the right to an attorney.
+It emphasized the Fifth Amendment safeguard against self-incrimination and the Sixth Amendment guarantee of legal counsel.

-1. Historical Context: The Right Against Self-Incrimination
+1. The Right Against Self-Incrimination Before Miranda v.
+Arizona

-3. The Supreme Court’s Decision
+3. The Supreme Court’s Ruling in Miranda v.
+Arizona (1966)

 In a 5-4 decision, the Supreme Court ruled in favor of Miranda, establishing that the prosecution could not use statements from custodial interrogation unless procedural safeguards were in place.
 The majority opinion, delivered by Chief Justice Earl Warren, held that the Fifth Amendment protection against self-incrimination required that suspects be clearly informed of their rights before any interrogation could proceed.